jonathanandrewsuk/cradl/docs/roadmap.md

 ### Users & KYC

 * Stand up the first 2 endpoints in a staging environment, integrated with KYC partner
-* Create "sad path" scenarios and run tests:
+* Create "unhappy path" scenarios and run tests:
     * Key fields are not passed by the user
     * KYC partner is down, how would we handle this?
 </div>